naagaraa/metode-skripsi/README.md

 ### On the Future

-I'll change the name from metode skripshit to algorithmskripsiphp
+I'll change the name from metode skripshit to algocollectionphp

 ### support or sponsor